dotnet/designs/proposed/resource-limit.md

     public sealed class TokenBucketRateLimiter : ResourceLimiter { }
     public sealed class ConcurrencyLimiter : ResourceLimiter { }

-    // This specifies the behaviour of `AcquireAsync` When ResourceLimit has been reached public enum ResourceDepletedMode
+    // This specifies the behaviour of `WaitAsync` When ResourceLimit has been reached public enum ResourceDepletedMode
     {
-        RejectIncomingRequest,
         EnqueueIncomingRequest,
         PushIncomingRequest
     }